skhabiri/Matlab/flyback_converter/README.md

 This program optimizes the size of all power devices in a system that includes a flyback converter and an active full bridge.
+I used this to optimize silicon area, which translates to direct cost savings.